uniVocity/csv-parsers-comparison/README.md

 implementation that does not provide any customization options.
 Results are affected by a simple change in the JDK version, however these three parsers are always at the top.

-[uniVocity-parsers](http://www.univocity.com/pages/about-parsers) is the fastest when parsing data without quotes but lags behind *SimpleFlatMapper* and *Jackson CSV* when processing values inside quotes.
-This is due to the heaps of options available for parsing quoted values, handling of problematic inputs with unescaped quotes, and all sorts of corner cases around this.

 We will keep working to improve the performance of our parsers, and will try to update the results of this benchmark every time a new parser is added to the list.